-Professional heating systems may be used to eliminate bed bugs in certain rooms or through an entire structure.
+Professional heating systems may be used to successfully eliminate bed bugs in rooms or through an entire structure.

 Unlike professional pest-killing chemicals or over-the-counter pesticides, bed bugs are unable to resist or create a tolerance for exceptionally high temperatures; therefore, heat-producing bed bug treatments are the most effective treatment, to date.

 Heat treatment is based on the knowledge that we currently have in terms of thermal death points.
-This is the temperature in which bed bug eggs and the insects themselves die.
-In addition to this, it is based on what we known about how long the pests must remain in contact with the heat in order to die, or the exposure time.
+This is the temperature at which bed bug eggs and the insects themselves die.
+In addition to this, it is based on what we know about how long the pests must remain in contact with the heat in order to die, or the exposure time.

 For example, the eggs of bed bugs must be exposed for at least 90 minutes at a temperature of at least 118°F in order to die.
 The time may be lower if the temperature is increased.

 If you elect to use an over-the-counter or professional chemical-based bed bug treatment in your home, chances are, re-infestation will start up again the day after treatment.
-This is because the pests are capable of hiding in the smallest and most difficult to reach locations while the substance is being emitted in the home for extermination.
+This is because the pests are capable of hiding in the smallest and most difficult-to-reach locations while the substance is being emitted into the home for extermination.

 How Does it Work?